dasch-swiss/dsp-api/docs/02-knora-ontologies/salsah-gui.md

 `Searchbox`

 :   A GUI element for searching for a resource by matching text in its
     `rdfs:label`.
-For Knora API v1, a property definition that uses this element may also contain this `guiAttribute` predicate:
+For DSP-API v1, a property definition that uses this element may also contain this `guiAttribute` predicate:

     -   `"numprops=N"`, where `N` is an integer specifying the number of describing properties to be returned for each found resource.

-    For Knora API v2, the `guiAttribute` has no effect.
+    For DSP-API v2, the `guiAttribute` has no effect.

 `SimpleText`